 - Mix in finely ground pecans.

-- Refrigerate dough for approximately 30-60 minutes to make it easier to scoop.
+- Refrigerate dough for approximately 30-60 minutes to make the dough consistency easier to scoop.

 - Roll in powdered sugar.